This policy is effective from May 2018

 Excluding the non-refundable deposit which is retained by the University, if you enrol on a programme of study and then decide to withdraw permanently from the programme, you may be able to get a partial refund of your tuition fees.
 Depending on when you withdraw, your refund will be in line with the percentages listed below and varies depending on the length of the period of study.

 No refunds will be made if the University initiates the withdrawal process or if a break in studies is granted.

 The refund will be applied according to the date that the Student Hub are in receipt of your official withdrawal in writing.
 The Student Hub can be accessed by email firstname.lastname@example.org through Regent’s intranet as well as having a physical presence on site.

 We calculate the refund of tuition fees on the basis that full fees have been paid for the term.

 Students who have a payment plan in place with the University will be liable for any outstanding fees due once the refund policy has been applied.

 Each teaching week starts on a Monday.

 Programmes of study of eight weeks or more

+For a returning student week 1 will be the start of teaching.
 After the end of Week 3 (Friday), no refund of tuition fees will be made.